 This tour is only safe for healthy individuals.
 There are strict regulations to protect you from finding yourself in danger during the tour.
 You might be asked to provide a physician's approval if you have any medical conditions.

-Due to the constant flow of freshwater coming from underground and flowing into Silfra, the water temperature is a stable 2 to 4°C (35 to 39°F).
+Due to the constant flow of freshwater coming from underground and flowing into Silfra, the water temperature is stable at 2 to 4°C (35 to 39°F).
 The water is in constant motion and, therefore, is unable to freeze.
-Diving and snorkeling are possible at Silfra year round!
+Diving and snorkeling are possible at Silfra year-round!

 However, in winter, the daylight periods are much shorter than in summer.
 Between November and February, daylight lasts only 4 - 5 hours which results in fewer tours available per day than in summer.